How to Visit & What to Expect at James Bond Island

 Of course, before James Bond Island, the Island had a local name: Koh Tapu, which means ‘Nail Island’ for the pointy rock, and Koh Phi Khan for the Island surrounding it, meaning ‘Hills leaning against each other ‘.

-So let’s list what’s right and what’s not about Bond Island.
-You will then be better positioned to decide if you want to see it or not.
+Let’s see what’s right and what’s not about James Bond Island.
+You will be better positioned to decide whether to see or skip it.

 - The location is out of this world!
 The Island is in Phang Nga Bay, and even the cruise from Phuket Island through the fantastic limestone cliffs is breathtaking.

 - The Island itself is very scenic.
-The place is a natural curiosity and a great photo opportunity, so the movie producers selected the Island.
+It is a natural curiosity and a great photo opportunity, so the movie producers selected it.

 - It’s always fun to see the real thing from a movie, even old, and to realise there is no door to the secret lair and no radar coming out of the rock!